stephenkjohnston/stephen.codes/src/content/articles/introduction-to-cobol.md

 We start by declaring our IDENTIFICATION DIVISION followed by a PROGRAM-ID, which is the only required paragraph in this division.

 Next, we declare the PROCEDURE DIVISION, which is where the action happens.
-To display output, we use the DISPLAY statement, which writes to the output device.
+To display output, we use the DISPLAY verb, which writes to the output device.
 While this is typically a terminal screen today, it was often a printer in the past.

 Finally, we instruct COBOL that immediately after it displays Hello World, we want to stop everything, and that's done with the STOP RUN statement.